What to Know About Anoxia and Its Role in Cerebral Palsy

-There are some pre-delivering and at-birth injuries that could lead to anoxia and hypoxia, including:
+There are some pre-delivery and at-birth injuries that could lead to anoxia and hypoxia, including:

 - A pinched umbilical cord that prevents an appropriate amount of oxygen from reaching the baby.

-- An umbilical cord prolapse in which the cord drops out of the cervix before the baby does, frequently causing an emergency cesarean because the cord becomes trapped.
+- An umbilical cord prolapse in which the cord drops out of the cervix before the baby does, frequently requiring an emergency cesarean because the cord becomes trapped.

 - A uterine rupture

 - Placental abruption

 Children may be at risk for cerebral palsy from anoxia due to: